haoxins/haoxins.github.io/2023/ml-math-and-arch-of-dl.md

   also belongs to the same set.
-  - The set of points on the surface of a sphere is not closed under linear combination, because, the line joining an arbitrary pair of of points on this set will not wholly lie on the surface of that sphere.
+  - The set of points on the surface of a sphere is not closed under linear combination, because, the line joining an arbitrary pair of points on this set will not wholly lie on the surface of that sphere.
 - A transform is __linear__ if and only if the transform of